iltuoconsulenteit/DocCropper/README.md

 - Choose how many processed images appear on each PDF page
 - Select portrait or landscape orientation for the PDF
 - Choose whether images are arranged horizontally, vertically or in a grid and preview the layout before exporting
-- Control how images are scaled on each page: fill the cell, keep original size or apply a custom percentage.
+- Control how images are scaled on each page: fill the cell, keep original size or apply a custom percentage
-  When using **Original** or **100%** the generator now adjusts for the image's DPI so photos scanned at 150–200 DPI render closer to real size on a 300 DPI
--  PDF page.
 - A small margin is applied around each image so nothing touches the page edges
 - Change the interface language (Italian translation included)
 - The layout is responsive so DocCropper works well on smartphones and tablets

-All JavaScript is contained in `static/app.js`.
+JavaScript logic is contained in `static/app.js`.

-### Data sent to backend:
+**Data sent to backend:**
 - `original_height`, `original_width`: dimensions of the image
 - `points`: coordinates of the 4 corners (TL, TR, BR, BL)
 - `image_file`: the uploaded file

-After all images are processed, choose how many images appear on each page, how they are scaled, the page orientation and the image arrangement.
-A small preview updates to reflect your choices before you use **Export PDF** to download.
-The interface includes small placeholder logos encoded directly in the HTML.
-Replace these `data:` URIs with your own branding.
-Place your own images inside `static/logos/` and reference them from `static/index.html`.
-The expected filenames are `header_logo.png` for the top banner and `footer_logo.png` for the footer.
-If these files are missing, the placeholders will be used automatically.
-You can also show a custom brand name or logo in the top‑right corner by placing any HTML snippet in the `brand_html` value inside `settings.json`.
-Whatever you put there will be injected into the `brandBox` element of the header when the page loads.
+Images are processed and displayed as thumbnails with **Rotate**, **Edit**, and **Delete** buttons.
+Preview and layout configuration options are also provided before export.

-The footer displays the current Git commit hash so you can confirm which version of DocCropper is running.
+Logos and branding can be customized via `static/logos/`, `settings.json`, and `brand_html`.
+The footer displays the current Git commit hash.

-Default preferences for language, PDF layout, page orientation, scaling and the HTTP server port are stored in `settings.json`.
-When users sign in, their personal preferences are saved in the `users/` folder using their email address, accessed through the `/user-settings` API.
-Without logging in the global `settings.json` values are used.
-Edit the `port` value if you want DocCropper to listen on a different port.
-You can also configure a small payment box through `settings.json` by setting `payment_mode` to `donation` or `subscription` (the value is read case‑insensitively).
-By default `payment_mode` is `donation`.
-Provide your PayPal or Stripe link (and optional bank transfer details) using the `paypal_link`, `stripe_link` and `bank_info` fields.
-When enabled, the interface shows a box with those payment options so users can donate or subscribe.
-If no links are configured the box still appears with a notice.
-These boxes are visible even in demo or developer mode.
-If you supply a `google_client_id` in `settings.json`, DocCropper displays a Google sign‑in button so users can authenticate with their Google account.
-Without this ID the login area simply shows a "Login not configured" message.
-After signing in, the app can associate the logged in user with a donation or subscription plan.
-The login box is visible regardless of licensing.
-When a user signs in the server stores a cookie with the email address and loads or saves settings specific to that user inside the `users/` directory.
-Without a valid license the exported PDF shows a large "DEMO" watermark from the second page onward.
-For testing or demonstrations you may use a developer key placed manually in `settings.json`.
-License keys are compared case‑insensitively.
-When DocCropper detects the developer key all features are unlocked automatically.
-Request the developer key from **doccropper@iltuoconsulenteit.it**.
-Language JSON files live in `static/lang/`.
-Add additional translations by creating new `<code>lang.json</code>` files and updating the language selector.
-Processed images appear as thumbnails.
-Each thumbnail offers **Rotate**, **Edit**, and **Delete** buttons so you can refine the results.
-Click a thumbnail itself to view it in a modal overlay.
+User preferences are stored in the `users/` folder based on their email address.
+Anonymous users fallback to global settings in `settings.json`.
+The system supports optional Google sign-in and a configurable payment box (donation or subscription).
+Developer keys allow full access and can be defined in `settings.json` or `.env`.

 ---

 ## 🐍 Backend

-Implemented with **FastAPI** + **Uvicorn**, the backend:
+Built with **FastAPI + Uvicorn**, the backend:

-- Applies a perspective transformation
+- Applies a perspective transformation and cropping
-- Crops the image to corrected bounds
-- Applies optional sharpening filter
-- Saves or returns the corrected image
+- Optionally sharpens the image
-- Compiles all processed images into a single **PDF**, arranging up to four per page
+- Compiles all processed images into a PDF with layout control
-- Supports portrait or landscape page orientation; when using two images per page, landscape arranges them horizontally
-- Images can be scaled per page: fill the cell, keep original size or apply a custom percentage
-- A margin is always kept around each image so they don't run into the edges when printed
- - Uploaded files are stored in a temporary folder unique to each browser session.
-The folder stays available after exporting a PDF so you can regenerate it if needed.
-Old session directories are automatically cleaned up after about an hour
+- Handles per-session temporary folders

 ---